carbon-language/carbon-lang/docs/project/goals.md

 will fall back on rationale such as a required implementation order or a cost-benefit analysis.

-**Cost-benefit will drive many choices.** We expect the impact on the project and language as a whole to influence both the cost, including complexity, and benefit, including helping feature users.
-Benefit increases over time, which means providing incremental solutions earlier will typically increase total benefit.
+**Cost-benefit will drive many choices.** We expect to measure both cost, including complexity, and benefit using the impact on the project and language as a whole.
+Benefit accumulates over time, which means providing incremental solutions earlier will typically increase total benefit.
 It is also reasonable for the rationale of a decision to factor in both effort already invested, and effort ready to commit to the feature.
 This should